l7mp/mc-wan/demos/01-service-level_SD-WAN_policies/README.md

 ## User Story

 The `payment-secure` HTTP service (port 8000), deployed into **cluster2**, serves sensitive data, so the service owner in **cluster2** wants to secure access to this service, by forcing all queries/responses to this service to be sent over the SD-WAN interconnect in the fastest and most secure way.
-At the same time, the
-`payment-insecure` service serves less-sensitive bulk traffic (*e.g.*, logging) , so the corresponding traffic exchange defaults to the Internet.
+At the same time, the `payment-insecure` service serves less-sensitive bulk traffic (*e.g.*, logging) , so the corresponding traffic exchange defaults to the Internet.

 ## Setup

 We have two k8s clusters interconnected with SD-WAN.

+The SD-WAN is configured with two SLA class: *Business Internet* (fastest and most secure) and *Public Internet* (best-effort).

+The clusters are installed with k8s (v1.25) and Istio (v1.16.0).

 ```
   +------------SD-WAN-------------+